Capital of Talents #skills4future

 Train the TrainerUnaccredited development rogram with soft skills curriculum targeted for university and high school teachers.
 Existing for 12 years in Slovakia.
 950+ successful graduates to date.
 Active in 2 cities – Bratislava & Košice and 100% digitally nationwide.
 Next season opening in March 2022.
 More information about the program to be found on www.trainthetrainer.sk.

 Since 2016, AmCham BSCF covers its first fully accredited university course Skills for Success – from University to Workplace.

-The course is delivered at 5 faculties in Bratislave and Košice and its
+The course is delivered at 6 schools in Bratislave and Košice and its

 aim is to provide students with the effective communication skillset

 which is critical for most of graduates when entering the labor market.